-Your doctor will perform a physical examination of the joint after collecting medical history and discussing your symptoms.
+Your doctor will perform a physical examination of the joint after learning more about your medical history and discussing your symptoms.
 They will likely ask you when your symptoms began and what makes them better or worse.
 Imaging may be required for a diagnosis of osteochondritis dissecans.
-Imaging tests may include X-rays to show the bone fragment that is affected; an MRI and ultrasound to show any cartilage issues; and a CT scan for more detail than X-rays.
+Imaging tests may include X-rays to show the bone fragment that is affected, an MRI and ultrasound to show any cartilage issues, and a CT scan for more detail than X-rays.

-If the patient experiencing osteochondritis dissecans is young, they will often heal without surgical or nonsurgical intervention.
-If, however, pain is still experienced after this non-intervention period, the doctor may recommend the following nonsurgical methods: use of crutches (knee), a sling (elbow), or booting/casting (ankle) the joint.
+If the patient experiencing osteochondritis dissecans is young, the injury will often heal without surgical or nonsurgical intervention.
+If, however, pain is still experienced after this non-intervention period, the child’s doctor may recommend the following nonsurgical methods:

-If pain and swelling do not resolve with the non-intervention and nonsurgical techniques, or if the bone has already separated from the surrounding bone and/or the affected area is greater than 1cm in diameter, then your doctor may intervene with one of the following surgical techniques: using screws or pins to hold the bone in place, drilling holes into the afflicted area to promote blood flow and healing, using a bone/cartilage graft to replace the dead bone.
+If pain and swelling do not resolve with the non-intervention and nonsurgical techniques, or if the bone has already separated from the surrounding bone and/or the affected area is greater than 1 cm in diameter, your doctor may recommend surgery.
+Surgical techniques to address osteochondritis dissecans include using screws or pins to hold the bone in place, drilling holes into the afflicted area to promote blood flow and healing, or using a bone/cartilage graft to replace the dead bone.
 If surgery is the best next step for you or your child, your orthopedic specialist at Raleigh Orthopaedic will ensure that you understand your options and that your questions are answered every step of the way.

 Osteochondritis Dissecans Recovery Time

-Recovery from nonsurgical interventions to osteochondritis dissecans should take about 2-4 months.
+Recovery from nonsurgical interventions for osteochondritis dissecans should take about 2 to 4 months.
 During this time, the patient may be required to use crutches, a sling, or a boot for up to six weeks.
-After surgical interventions, the patient will require crutches for about six weeks.
-Physical therapy to strengthen the joint can last anywhere from 2-4 months after the patient recovers sufficiently to perform exercises.
-Full return to sporting activities may be achieved in 4-5 months.
+After surgical intervention, the patient will require crutches for about six weeks.
+Physical therapy to strengthen the joint can last anywhere from 2 to 4 months after the patient recovers sufficiently to perform exercises.
+Full return to sporting activities may be achieved in 4 to 5 months.

 How Can I Prevent Osteochondritis Dissecans?

 Since the primary causes of osteochondritis dissecans are unknown, prevention is difficult.
-However, since we understand that children and adolescents who are very active between the ages of 10 and 20 are most at risk, they should take the proper precautions when playing sports.
-Positive steps to take include using the correct equipment and by making sure to perform sufficient warmup and cool-down activities prior to and after sports.
+However, since we understand that active children and adolescents between the ages of 10 and 20 are most at risk, they should take the proper precautions when playing sports.
+Positive steps to take include using the correct equipment while playing sports and making sure to perform sufficient warm-up and cool-down activities prior to and after sports and other physical activities.